Editorial: Tip led to action on dogs - The Tribune

 Editorial: Tip led to action on dogs

-On Friday, the Lawrence County Sheriff’s Office executed a warrant in Chesapeake after a local rescue group had made a heartbreaking discovery.
+On Friday, the Lawrence County Sheriff’s Office executed a warrant in the county after a local rescue group had made a heartbreaking discovery.

 With the assistance of the animal advocates Pitiful Paws and veterinarians on hand, deputies removed 67 beagles from a seller’s property.